sharma1981/liteExchange/README.md

 For FIX protocol , see https://en.wikipedia.org/wiki/Financial_Information_eXchange

 It does not use any 3rd party libraries and uses its own concurrency and network/FIX libraries.
-It also comes with own FIX client automation test harnesses writtten in stock Python and Powershell.
+It also comes with own FIX client automation test harness in stock Python.

 Its core libraries such as concurrency and networking is designed to be as configurable as possible for low latency tuning purposes.